Jingyi997/AR_Instruction_Authoring/README.md

 The two applications were employed in a user study presented in "On the Benefits of Image-Schematic Metaphors when Designing Mixed Reality Systems" at CHI2024.

-# FOLDER AND FILES STRUCTURE

-The "Baseline"/"ISM-Enhanced" project is streamlined to include only the essential folders required for development and collaboration.
-Below is an overview of these folders:

-A. Assets [Folder]
-This folder contains all project-specific assets, including scenes, scripts, materials, textures, and prefabs.
-This is the primary directory where development work occurs, as it houses the content you create or import for your project.

-B. Packages [Folder]
-This folder holds all the Unity packages currently used in the project.
-This includes both Unity's official packages and any third-party packages necessary for the project.

-C. ProjectSettings [Folder]
-This folder Contains all the configuration files for your project settings.
-This includes settings for aspects like physics, graphics, input, and player preferences.
-These settings are global and affect the entire project, ensuring that the project behaves consistently across different environments and platforms.

 # OPENING AND USING THE PROJECT

 To get started with the "Baseline"/"ISM-Enhanced" Unity project, follow these simple steps: